-Quality Assurance against UNDP's quality standards to identify project strengths and weaknesses and to inform management decision making to improve the project. will be reviewed by project management and used to inform decisions to improve project performance.
-Review and Make Course Corrections Internal review of data and evidence from all monitoring actions to inform decision making.
+Annual Project Quality Assurance The quality of the project will be assessed against UNDP's quality standards to identify project strengths and weaknesses and to inform management decision making to improve the project.
+Annually Areas of strength and weakness will be reviewed by project management and used to inform decisions to improve project performance.
+10 0,000 Review and Make Course Corrections Internal review of data and evidence from all monitoring actions to inform decision making.
 At least annually Performance data, risks, lessons and quality will be discussed by the project board and used to make course corrections.
 Project Report A progress report will be presented to the Project Board and key stakeholders, consisting of progress data showing the results achieved against pre-defined annual targets at the output level, the annual project quality rating summary, an updated risk long with mitigation measures, and any evaluation or review reports prepared over the period.
 Annually, and at the end of the project (final report) Project Review (Project Board) The project's governance mechanism (i.e., project board) will hold regular project reviews to assess the performance of the project and review the Multi-Year Work Plan to ensure realistic budgeting over the life of the project.
 In the project's final year, the Project Board shall hold an end-of project review to capture lessons learned and discuss opportunities for scaling up and to socialize project results and lessons learned with relevant audiences.
 Specify frequency (i.e., at least annually) Any quality concerns or slower than expected progress should be discussed by the project board and management actions agreed to address the issues identified.

-Evaluation Plan10
+Evaluation Plan

 Evaluation Title Partners (if joint) Related Strategic Plan Output UNDAF/CPD Outcome Planned Completion Date Key Evaluation Stakeholders Cost and Source of Funding End of project evaluation June 2020 UNDP HQs, Regional Teams and country teams UN partners: UN agencies, EU, Global Facility for Disaster Risk Reduction (GFDRR World Bank) National Governments directly benefiting from the project.
-10,000 USD Source: Project Funding

-10 Optional, if needed
+&lt;sup>14 Optional, if needed